Skip to Content

 What triggers laminitis in horses with Cushing’s disease?

 In PPID horses, laminitis is triggered by insulin dysregulation — not elevated ACTH directly.
-High-NSC intake (spring pasture, grain, untested hay) causes an abnormal insulin spike, which causes vasoconstriction in the hoof’s blood vessels, cutting off circulation to the sensitive laminae.
+High-NSC intake (spring pasture, grain, untested hay) causes an abnormal insulin spike, which disrupts normal function in the hoof laminae, altering blood flow and weakening the lamellar attachment.
 This is why a horse can be on the correct dose of pergolide and still develop laminitis if diet isn’t controlled.
 Both medication and NSC-controlled diet must be in place simultaneously.

 Is PPID the same as insulin resistance in horses?